pepa65/domaincheck/README.md

 ## Acknowledgments
 * [IANA](https://www.iana.org/) for providing the RDAP bootstrap registry.
 * [Rustsec](https://rustsec.org/) for inspiration on the dual MIT/Apache licensing approach.
-* Various registry operators for providing public RDAP endpoints.
+* The various registry operators for providing public RDAP endpoints.